-Source: CCC Water 2019-20 AIR, September 2021; CCC Water pricing proposal to IPART - Technical Paper 7, September 2021, p 15; IPART, Review of Central Coast Council's water, sewerage and stormwater prices - Final Report, May 2019, p 72 and IPART analysis.
+Source: CCC Water, 2019-20 AIR, September 2021; CCC Water, pricing proposal to IPART - Technical Paper 7 - Demand for water services, September 2021, p 15; IPART, Review of Central Coast Council's water, sewerage and stormwater prices - Final Report, May 2019, p 72 and IPART analysis.

-2.2.2 We have allowed average yearly water sales of \$60.6 million
+2.2.2 We have allowed average yearly water sales of \$60.6 million b.
+Non-residential includes stand-alone, multi-premises and retirement villages.

-Under our draft prices, our forecast average yearly revenue from water sales is \$60.6 million (\$2021-22).
-This is 5% higher than CCC Water's actual and estimated average yearly sales over the 2019 determination period and 2% lower than the average yearly sales we allowed for the 2019 determination period.
+Under our prices, our forecast average yearly revenue from water sales is \$60.6 million (\$2021-22).
+This is 4% higher than CCC Water's actual and estimated average yearly sales over the 2019 determination period, but 3% lower than the average yearly sales we allowed when we set prices for the 2019 determination period.